-9.10.
-Non-conformances and events to evaluated should include the following:
+9.9.
+Non-conformances and events to be identified, reported and evaluated should include the following:

 - (a) Deviations from approved processes or documentation. - (b) Supply of products or services that do not meet requirements.
 The process to control nonconformances should include provisions to prevent the inadvertent use of products or services that do not conform. - (c) Failures of individuals to implement work instructions. - (d) Inadequate documentation containing incorrect or incomplete information. - (e) Inadequate training of individuals to perform the safety related tasks for which they have been given responsibility.